 Our senior doctor, Ray Greek MD, speaks about personalized medicine and the life saving significance gene-based medical research and systems biology holds for treating disease in individual patients:

-Visit Speaking of Human-Based Research, ready to help you with your discovery of up-to-the minute valid research methods, viable for patients and urgently in need of all the funding.
+Visit the new PR organisation Speaking of Human-Based Research, ready to help you with your discovery of up-to-the minute valid research methods, viable for patients and urgently in need of all the funding.

 Watch the Wyss Institute’s TED talk on personalized medicine and the potential of funding this instead of animal models – which still continue to receive the lion’s share of research funding despite pharma and the wider scientific community acknowledging lab animals fail human patients.

 There are many valid research methods that are providing scientists the answers they need in the search for treatments and cures for human disease.
 Here are just a few: